GregLoring/good-vibes/README.md

 Update .gitignore to suppress files create by linter: `.clj-kondo/.cache/*/lock`.

 Update .gitignore to suppress files created by Calva “Run … tests” commands: `*.transit.json`.

+## Alternatives

+Clojure environment options that didn't get chosen (obviously).

+emacs, vim, tmux, ...

+[Gorilla-REPL](http://gorilla-repl.org/) is an alternative "in the notebook style.
+You can think of it like a pretty REPL that can plot graphs and draw tables, or you can think of it as an editor for rich documents that can contain interactive Clojure code, graphs, tables, notes, LaTeX formulae."